 For the past two decades, Generator has played an important role in assisting artists to develop the means to create and produce work.
-When Generator was founded as STAF in the fall of 1992 (around the same time the Blue Jays won their first World Series), it was created to make administration more affordable.
+When Generator was founded as STAF in the fall of 1992, it was created to make administration more affordable.

 Much has changed in the intervening years as the independent theatre movement has exploded: The number of Fringe, Next Stage and SummerWorks applications increases annually, and the number of independent-category TAPA Members continues to see significant growth.
 The supply of resources to create this work continues to outstrip demand.